fioletoven/b4n/README.md

 The following features are planned for future development:

-- Show CPU/memory metrics for pods and clusters.
+- View events for selected pod.
 - View combined logs for all containers in a pod.
 - Edit Kubernetes resources (YAML).
+- Create Kubernetes resources (YAML).
 - Describe Kubernetes resources.

 ## Key Bindings